Example Walkthrough

 Adding NIfTI Information to JSON Sidecars

-Next, we seek to add more image parameters to our sidecars so that we can better define our Key Groups.
+Next, we seek to add more image parameters to our sidecars so that we can better define our Entity Sets.
 Historically, only a subset of parameters in the NIfTI image header have been included in a BIDS sidecar… Parameters such as image dimensions, number of volumes, image obliquity, and voxel sizes — all important data that can change how our pipelines will eventually run!

 To add them to the sidecar metadata, run:

-to ensure that this command has been executed properly, we can run cubids-print-metadata-fields
+In order to ensure that this command has been executed properly,

 BIDS validation